intel-str/rnnoise-wasm/README.md

   * Click 'Stop Recording' once finished.
 6. Alternatively Upload any single channel wav audio file for denoising pre recorded files.
 7. Use 'Play Recording' or 'Play Denoised' buttons to playback recorded audio and denoised audio respectively.

+# Instructions for modifying the demo

+The C++ source of the demo is included in 'Examples' directory.

+To modify
+1. Replace contents of 'rnnoise/examples' with the code in 'Examples' directory.
+2. Follow instructions from in the submodule to build Native demo.
+3. Use emscripten to build the Web demo.

+Example: `emcc -g -O3  -s ALLOW_MEMORY_GROWTH=1 -s EXPORT_ALL=1  -s EXTRA_EXPORTED_RUNTIME_METHODS='["cwrap"]' -I ../include/ ../src/*.c ../examples/*.c -o rnn_denoise.js`